jgenette/jgenette.github.io/_pages/about.md

 <section style="padding: 0px 0;">
 <p>
 Welcome!
-I am a PhD student at the CLiPS research center under the supervision of Prof. Steven Gillis and Prof. Jo Verhoeven.
-My research focuses on the acoustic characteristics of babbling and early word production in the speech of typically developing children and children with hearing impairment.
+I am a researcher and lecturer in phonetics and linguistics.
 My approach is mainly quantitative and grounded in laboratory phonology.
-In addition to child speech phonetics, I also work on methodological questions in speech sciences and on dialectology.
+My main resarch topic is the use of secondary cues (i.e. phonetic details) and how they contribute to phonological contrasts.
+I investigate those phonetic details through language acquisition and language variation.
+I work mainly on Dutch, French, Italian and Greek.

 </p>
 </section>